payout/rester/README.md

 ## Basic Usage

 ### Client-side
-For non-Rails applications, a Rester middleware will need to be added for creating a Correlation ID for outgoign requests.
-Add the middleware in your `config.ru` file:
+For non-Rails applications and non-Rester services, a Rester middleware will be needed for creating a Correlation ID for outgoign requests.
+Add the middleware in `config.ru`:
 ```ruby
 require 'rester'
 use Rester::Client::Middleware::RequestHandler